Young Life: LGBTQ+ policy

 Young Life (USA and Canada) allows LGBTQ students to participate in Young Life activities, but does not allow them to volunteer or take leadership roles.
 In the organization's forms, homosexuality is described as a “lifestyle” which is “clearly not in accord with God's creation purposes.”
 Conner Mertens, the first active college football player to come out as LGBTQ, was active in the group as a teenager, and planned to work with the group in college, but was not allowed due to his sexuality.

 Young Life's policy also extends to LGBTQ allies.
 Local leader Pam Elliott stepped down after being asked to remove a photo from her Facebook page showing her support for the LGBTQ community.

+In 2020, a social media campaign titled #dobetteryounglife was created to share stories by former Young Life members who were discriminated against because of their sexual orientation.

+2021 EEOC investigation

+As of 2021, Young Life was under investigation by the Equal Employment Opportunity Commission for allegedly failing to protect its employees against sexual misconduct and racial discrimination.
+One alleged victim of sexual abuse reported that she informed more than a dozen people about the harassment she faced, being told at one point that it was "God's plan" for her.
+Her case was dismissed after she received a settlement from Young Life.

+A 2021 Business Insider investigation detailed allegations from nine former Young Life members across the United States who said they experienced sexual misconduct by leaders and described what they viewed as systemic failures in the organization’s reporting and accountability processes.

+Child Sexual Abuse Investigation

+In 2025, multiple young people in Carroll County, Maryland, came forward with allegations of sexual abuse involving a former Young Life leader, Justin Rieger, prompting a criminal investigation by local law enforcement.
+The Sheriff's office found child sexual abuse material on Rieger's phone but the investigation was concluded after the suicide of Rieger.